 - 1. Insert the PCM-6892 CD Diskette into the CD ROM Drive. - 2.
-From the CD ROM, select the PCM-6892/Driver/4in1 folder to double click on the Setup.exe icon.
+From the CD ROM, select the Driver folder to enter 4 in 1 folder and then double click on the Setup.exe icon.
 A driver installation screen will appear.
 Follow its instructions to complete the installation.